How to Get a Solar Tax Credit in 2015

-For those who are interested in obtaining solar power for their residence, the most popular incentive is the solar tax credit that will help lower the cost of installation.
-For many, the tax credit has proven to be quite popular when it comes to considering solar power for the home.
+For those who are interested in obtaining discounted solar power for their residence, the most popular incentive is the solar tax credit that will help lower the cost of installation.
+For many, energy tax credits have proven to be quite popular when it comes to considering solar power for the home.
 The 30% credit is a considerable one that has many people looking into the tax credit for their energy needs.

 First established by the 2005 Energy Policy Act, this tax credit applied to photovoltaic, water heating and fuel cell systems.
 However, the credit was extended to geothermal heat pumps and small wind-energy systems thanks to the 2008 Energy Improvement and Extension Act.
 There are a number of revisions that has happened to the legislation over the years, including the following;